Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

                             Any line containing this pattern will count as a warning.
       --warning-regex WARN_REGEX
-                            Any line matching this python regex will count as a warning.
+                            Any line matching this Python regex will count as a warning.